jweinst1/sapphire-old-c-version/README.md

-# libsapphire
+# sapphire

-A C library that manages sapphire(Knowledge Object Format) files and data.
+*A comprehensive library to model financial and investment markets*